SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ## What is "method"?

-So far, we have found out that while **writing** a code for a program that solve a task, **separating** the task into different **parts** favors us a lot.
-Every part is responsible for a **corresponding action** and by doing so, it is **easier** to solve the task, and the **readability** and the debugging of the code are better.
+So far, we have found out that while **writing** a code for a program that solve a problem, **separating** the problem into different **parts** favors us a lot.
+Every part is responsible for a **corresponding action** and by doing so, it is **easier** to solve the problem, and the **readability** and the debugging of the code are better.

-A block of code designed to perform a particular task, which we have logically separated is called a **method**. **Methods – pieces of code, that are named** by us in a certain way and could be called as many times as we need.
+A block of code designed to perform a particular problem, which we have logically separated is called a **method**. **Methods – pieces of code, that are named** by us in a certain way and could be called as many times as we need.

 A **method** can be **called** as many times as we think we need to solve a problem.
 That **saves** us from repeating the same code several times, **reduces** the possibility of making a mistake while editing the repeated code.